teemulehtinen/llama-cli/README.md

 of the exported data.
 Exports can be opened both in an interactive test via `llama shell` or using following constructor in a program or e.g. Jupyter notebook.

-      from llama import LlamaApi
+      from llama import LlamaApi, LlamaStats
-      llama = LlamaApi('export')
+      llama = LlamaApi(False, 'export')

 API documentation:

+> This README documents the `LlamaApi` that in addition to selecting data,
+> offers quick output from statistical methods in `LlamaStats`.
+When the return
+> values are needed for further processing, the `LlamaStats` must be used directly.

 ### `llama = LlamaApi(*directories)`

 Constructs a standard interface to work with one or multiple Llama export directories.
-If no parameters are given the constructor seeks `./export` directory.
+If no directory parameters are given the constructor seeks `./export` directory.

 * `*directories: str` (optional 0-N paramaters) Llama export directory paths
 * **Returns** an instance of `LlamaApi`